 - Tenacity: Stays with a position or plan of action until the desired objectives are achieved or require adaptation.

-The IoD has produced a number of briefings around the topic of being a director; they can all be located under the Resources and factsheets section –the most relevant have been noted below:
+The IoD has produced a number of briefings around the topic of being a director which are all located under the Resources and factsheets

 © Institute of Directors.
 All rights reserved.